pulumi/examples/aws-go-s3-folder/README.md

     $ pulumi stack init website-testing
     ```

-2. Set the AWS region:
+1. Install the Pulumi AWS plugin:

     ```
+    $ pulumi plugin install resource aws 0.18.3
+    ```

+1. Set the AWS region:

+    ```
     $ pulumi config set aws:region us-west-2
     ```

-3. Compile the Go program and ensure it's on your path (such as with `$GOPATH`):
+1. Compile the Go program and ensure it's on your path (such as with `$GOPATH`):

     ```
     $ go get .
     $ go install .
     ```

-4. Run `pulumi up` to preview and deploy changes.
+1. Run `pulumi up` to preview and deploy changes.

     ```bash
     $ pulumi up